AryanKshyp/ET617_AI-Powered-Learning-Productivity-Platform/python-generator/FIX_RENDER_BUILD.md

    - Make sure "Branch" is set to `main` (or your branch)
    - Click "Save Changes" and then "Manual Deploy"

-### Step 4: Verify the Build
+### Step 5: Verify the Build

-The Dockerfile now has a safety mechanism that filters out `pywin32` even if it's in requirements.txt, so the build should succeed.
+The build command filters out `pywin32` and `pyreadline3` before pip tries to install them, so the build should succeed.

 ## What Was Fixed

-1. ✅ **Removed `pywin32==307`** from requirements.txt (Windows-only)
+1. ✅ **Build command filters out `pywin32`** - Windows-only package excluded
-2. ✅ **Removed `pyreadline3==3.5.4`** from requirements.txt (Windows-only)
+2. ✅ **Build command filters out `pyreadline3`** - Windows-only package excluded
-3. ✅ **Updated Dockerfile** to filter out Windows packages as a safety measure
+3. ✅ **Uses Python filtering** - More reliable than shell commands
-4. ✅ **Added build resilience** - Dockerfile now creates a clean requirements file
+4. ✅ **Self-contained app** - `app.py` includes server startup code

 ## If Build Still Fails

 ### Option 1: Check Render Build Logs
 - Look at the exact line that's failing
-- The Dockerfile now filters out pywin32, so it should work even with old requirements.txt
+- The build command now filters out pywin32, so it should work even if it's in requirements.txt

 ### Option 2: Verify GitHub Has Latest Code
 ```bash